Guillaume-Boutry/face-authenticator-wrapper/ReadMe.md

 This project is a GO-C++ wrapper around the DLib project.
 The goal is to be able to authenticate 2 persons.

+Authentication is made by generating a 128D vector between 2 images and then computing the distance between the two vectors.

 ## Build
 Built on ubuntu